The Listening Lab

 National-scale monitoring

-Deploying passive acoustic recorder networks across New Zealand's forests, wetlands, and coastlines to track biodiversity change over time.
+Deploying passive acoustic recorder networks across Aotearoa New Zealand's forests, wetlands, and coastlines to track biodiversity change over time.

 Computational bioacoustic tools